rfernand387/GBOVtoGEE/readme.txt

-Parses zip files of data from Ground Based Observations of Vegetation portal https://gbov.acri.fr/dataaccessRM/ and uploads as collection to Google Earth Engine.
+Parses zip files of data from Ground Based Observations of Vegetation portal https://gbov.acri.fr/dataaccessRM/ into a csv file suitable for upload to GEE.

 Implemented as jupyter lab notebook.